adamheins/keras-h5py-truncated-file-debug/README.md

-To fix it, just delete `~./keras/models/vgg16_weights_tf_dim_ordering_tf_kernels.h5` and rerun `./debug.py`, waiting for the download to complete.
-The prediction on the cat image should now work.
+To fix it, just delete `~./keras/models/vgg16_weights_tf_dim_ordering_tf_kernels.h5` and rerun `./debug.py`, waiting for the download to complete (this can take a little while, the data file is sizeable).
+The prediction on the provided cat image should now work.

 I included the broken data file with the repo because its a little bit of a pain to create one.
 If you run `./debug.py` and ctrl-c while its downloaded the